dewdotninja/embedded_iot/README.md

 <p />This is a place where IUP students can find materials for my courses on embedded systems and IoT.

-**Note :** The materials were based on course taught on year 2020.
-Many are outdated and are kept here for reference only.
-For example, freeboard in NETPIE 2020 is replaced by dashboard.

 <ul>
 <li /><b>01205479</b> Internet of Things for Electrical Engineering
   <li /><b>01211421</b> Embedded Systems for Industrial Control
 </ul>

+**Note :** The materials were based on course taught on year 2020.
+Some are outdated and are kept here for reference only.
+For example, freeboard in NETPIE 2020 is replaced by dashboard.

+For more recent materials, check this repo ["01205479 (2024)"](https://github.com/dewdotninja/eeiot24/)

 ## Course materials